-Updated March 31, 2026
+Updated July 6, 2026

 CPK Insurance Editorial Team

-Reviewed by Licensed Insurance Agents
+Reviewed by Licensed Insurance Agent

 Commercial Crime Insurance in Nebraska

-Buying commercial crime insurance in Nebraska starts with a different risk picture than many business owners expect: the state has 56,800 businesses, 99.1% of them small, and that means a lot of companies in Lincoln, Omaha, Grand Island, Kearney, and Scottsbluff rely on a small number of trusted people to handle cash, deposits, and digital payments. commercial crime insurance in Nebraska is designed to address employee theft, forgery, computer fraud, funds transfer fraud, and money and securities losses that a standard business policy usually does not address.
+Buying commercial crime insurance in Nebraska starts with a different risk picture than many business owners expect: the state has 56,800 businesses, 99.1% of them small, and that means a lot of companies in Lincoln, Omaha, Grand Island, Kearney, and Scottsbluff rely on a small number of trusted people to handle cash, deposits, and digital payments.
+Commercial crime insurance in Nebraska is designed to address employee theft, forgery, computer fraud, funds transfer fraud, and money and securities losses that a standard business policy usually does not address.
 Nebraska’s insurance market is broad, with 340 active insurers, but pricing still shifts by industry, employee count, claims history, and whether your operations are exposed to higher-risk payment activity.
-The state’s overall crime index of 88 and elevated tornado risk do not create crime losses by themselves, but they do affect how owners think about continuity, internal controls, and the need to protect liquid assets.
+The state’s overall crime index and elevated tornado risk do not create crime losses by themselves, but they do affect how owners think about continuity, internal controls, and the need to protect liquid assets.
 If your business handles wire instructions, checks, cash drawers, payroll, or client funds, the Nebraska-specific quote process should focus on where the money moves, who can access it, and how much loss your business could absorb before operations are disrupted.

 What Commercial Crime Insurance Covers